-Carol Ribeiro is the Chief Operating Officer (COO) for VHS.
-Carol joined VHS in 1999 and as a VHS teacher developed and delivered the NetCourse Business Marketing and the Internet.
-Currently, she is responsible for overall management of operations for VHS, including management of school services, finance and accounting, and human resources.
-Prior to her work in education, she managed systems for UNUMProvident Companies, Inc. Carol received her Bachelor of Science degree in Computer Information Systems from Bentley University and her MBA from Clark University.
-She is also a Fellow of the Life Management Institute (FLMI).
+Carol Ribeiro is the President & Chief Executive Officer (CEO) of The Virtual High School (VHS, Inc.).
+She has over 20 years of experience in online education management and systems development.
+Prior to becoming President in 2015 she served as the Chief Operating Officer and was responsible for overall management of operations at VHS, including school services, finance and accounting, technology services and support, and human resources.
+She has designed and delivered online courses and has been with The Virtual High School since its inception.
+Prior to her work in online education, she managed systems development for UNUM.
+Carol holds a Bachelor of Science degree in Computer Information Systems from Bentley University and an MBA from Clark University.
+She is also a Fellow of the Life Management Institute (FLMI) and a licensed MA educator.
 Email: Carol Ribeiro or call: 978.450.0503.

 Jim Dachos is Director, Educational Partnerships for VHS.
 He is responsible for developing strategic partnerships with district, consortium and larger educational agencies and for working with existing VHS member schools to provide an integrated solutions approach to their educational objectives.
 Jim has nearly 20 years experience in public education, educational testing, and Web 2.0 technologies.
 As Senior Education Manager with Glogster EDU, he led the company’s marketing and sales outcomes, building the customer base to over 7 million accounts world-wide.
 Previously, Jim was Senior Project Director in Assessment Services with National Evaluation Systems (now Evaluation Systems Group at Pearson).
 He holds a BA from Bates College and Teaching Certificates in Massachusetts and Maine.
 Email: Jim Dachos or call: 978.450.0419.